First OpinionWay / Capital Export export barometer

 Export: a gamble worth taking

-And 41% of the companies surveyed are already exporters, with international business accounting for an average of 12% of their sales.
-Among non-exporters, 85% have not tried to move beyond their borders.
+Furthermore, 41% of the companies surveyed are already exporters, with international business accounting for an average of 12% of their revenue.
+Among non-exporting companies, 85% have not attempted to venture beyond domestic borders.

-Among exporting company managers, more than one in two (55%) consider that the health crisis has had an impact on international development, with the main consequence being the postponement of projects for the more or less long term.
+Among executives of exporting companies, more than one in two (55%) believe that the health crisis has impacted international development, with the primary consequence being the postponement of projects over the short to long term.

-Whether they are already exporters or not, company directors have contrasting perceptions of international business, which paradoxically is seen as both positive and negative.
-For 68%, it's a motivating, profitable and unifying strategy, while for 63%, the gamble appears complex, risky and costly.
+Whether they are already exporters or not, business leaders hold a mixed view of international markets, perceiving them, paradoxically, as both positive and negative.
+For 68%, it is a motivating, profitable, and unifying strategy, whereas for 63%, the undertaking appears complex, risky, and costly.

-Among the factors facilitating a company's international development, interviewees cite the willingness of the management team (96%), followed by mastery of foreign languages and codes (95%) and digital tools (94%).
-Close behind are technical skills and offering (quality or differentiation of product or service), and the experience of teams dedicated to export.
+Among the factors facilitating a company’s international development, interviewees cite the commitment of the management team (96%), command of foreign languages and cultural norms (95%), and proficiency in digital tools (94%) as the top three.
+Closely following are technical skills and the offering (product or service quality/differentiation), as well as the experience of dedicated export teams.

-International expansion is a key short- and medium-term strategic focus for companies already present in this market: 60% of them want to strengthen their international presence, while 39% want to maintain their current level.
-The aim is to spread risk and find new sources of growth.
+International expansion represents a strong strategic pillar in the short and medium term for companies already operating abroad: 60% aim to strengthen their position, while 39% intend to maintain their current level.
+The objective is to spread risk and identify new growth drivers.

 What are the strategies favored by exporting companies?

-Europe is the geographic zone of choice for 63% of those surveyed, with a marked preference (45%) for Western Europe.
-Far behind come Asia (10%), the Americas (9%, including 5% for North America) and Africa (9%, including 6% for North Africa).
-For the SME and ETI managers questioned, the countries often perceived as Eldorados for growth are not: 40% do not wish to develop in Asia, 28% reject Africa and 13% the Americas.
+Europe is the preferred geographical region for 63% of respondents, with a marked preference (45%) for Western Europe.
+Far behind are Asia (10%), the Americas (9%, including 5% for North America), and Africa (9%, including 6% for North Africa).
+For the SME and mid-cap executives surveyed, countries often perceived as growth 'El Dorados' are not viewed as such: 40% do not wish to expand into Asia, 28% rule out Africa, and 13% avoid the Americas.

-Exporting companies (63%) favor the use of a distributor, reseller or agent.
-Setting up a sales office or subsidiary, which require more funds, is favored by only one in four.
-Considered more risky, the acquisition of foreign companies is only envisaged by 16% of those interviewed.
+Exporting companies overwhelmingly favor (63%) the use of a distributor, reseller, or agent.
+The establishment of a commercial office or subsidiary, which requires significant capital, is supported by only one in four respondents.
+Considered riskier, the acquisition of foreign companies is contemplated by only 16% of those interviewed.

 How to overcome the obstacles to internationalization?

-The main difficulty for export managers is related to payment delays or risks for foreign customers (50%), followed by identifying foreign customers or business partners (49%); customs barriers (48%), an insufficiently competitive or innovative offer (43%) and logistics costs (42%) round out the top five, followed by language problems (36%) and intercultural understanding (34%).
+The main difficulty for exporting executives is linked to payment delays or risks from foreign clients (50%), followed by the identification of foreign clients or business partners (49%); customs barriers (48%), an offering that is not competitive or innovative enough (43%), and logistics costs (42%) complete this top five, followed by language problems (36%) and intercultural understanding (34%).

-The need for support is therefore tangible.
-One in two of the managers questioned believes that a company cannot expand internationally without the help of experts (48%) or local contacts in the target countries (53%).
-Moreover, four out of ten have already used, or could use, the services of export professionals.
+Consequently, the need for support is tangible.
+One in two executives surveyed believes that a company cannot develop internationally without the help of experts (48%) or local contacts in the target countries (53%).
+Moreover, four out of ten have already called upon, or might call upon, export professionals.

 Charles-Antoine Eliard